 - Please be aware that all Credit Card payments are subject to a 3% Credit Card transaction fee

 - Payments made with credit cards will AUTOMATICALLY be charged the 3% transaction fee, please do not attempt to make an additional payment for this fee.
 Please allow 24 business hours for the transaction fee to be applied to your account after making your payment.
 If you have questions about the balance of your account, contact firstname.lastname@example.org prior to making an additional payment.

 - Click here to view full instructions for making a credit card payment

 St. Mary’s University accepts Visa and MasterCard credit cards for the payment of tuition and related fees online via My.StMU system only.
 Beginning fall 2020 a 3% service fee will be charged on all credit card tuition payments.
 These service fees are non-refundable.

-If you are interested in joining a payment plan, please read the contract carefully regarding the penalties of non-payment.
+If permitted a payment plan, the contract will indicate penalties of non-payment.
 If a student breaks the contract by neglecting to make payments on time, they will not be offered the payment plan option for future semesters.

 - Students in 9 or more credits will submit a full-time loan application.
 Alberta student loans are completed through a one application system using the following link.
 Each application will be assessed by the provincial student aid organization and the national student aid organization. https://studentaid.alberta.ca/apply/

 Students who do not qualify as an Alberta student must contact and apply for loans through their province of residence for funding.
 Please visit their individual websites to start the application process.